lmx-hr/lmx-hr/2025-finalproject/README.md

 # first-repo
-This is a first repo make by lmx
+This is a first-repo make by lmx